 Disclaimer: The purpose of this web page is to give information.
 This is not a solicitation to provide legal services.
 Nothing on this web site is to be construed as creating an attorney client relationship.
 Legal matters involve serious issues, and legal decisions have have long term consequences.
 Just as you would not try to learn how to perform surgery on yourself from reading on the internet, you should not try to learn how to practice law from reading on the internet either.
 Please use these resources to become a better consumer by learning as much as you can about mediation and conflict resolution.

-Alexandria Skinner never creates an attorney client or mediator client relationship without entering into a written agreement defining the relationship.
+Alexandria Skinner or Just Mediation, LLC never creates an attorney client or mediator client relationship without entering into a written agreement defining the relationship.
 Nothing on this web site should be construed as advice for your particular situation.
 Additionally, if you have been served with papers in a lawsuit, you MUST respond.
 Please: consult an attorney of your choice for actual advice or representation about the legal matters that concern you.